gokul-1998/System-Commands-course/week 2_3.md

   - `echo ${myvar^^}` -> change all chars to upper case
  ### Restricting value types
  -  `declare -i myvar` -> only integers
-    * -l -> lower case
+    * -l -> lower case -> if we give caps it will convert to lower case and store
     * -u  -> upper case
-    * -r -> variable is read only,cant modify it.so start bash again to forget it.
+    * -r -> variable is read only,cant modify it.so start bash again to forget it.we can declare a variable and then also we can set it readonly
  -  `declare +i myvar` -> integer restriction removed.
     * +l -> lowercase restriction removed
     * +u -> uppercase restriction removed